Harshal6927/muc/README.md

-muc sounds         # List available sounds in your library muc sounds --tag meme        # Filter by tag muc sounds --favorites       # Show only favorites muc play [name]    # Play a specific sound (prompts if no name) muc stop           # Stop currently playing sound muc auto           # Play all sounds randomly (use --sequential for alphabetical order)
+muc sounds         # List available sounds in your library muc sounds --tag meme        # Filter by tag muc sounds --favorites       # Show only favorites muc search [query] # Fuzzy search for sounds by name or tag muc play [name]    # Play a specific sound (prompts if no name) muc stop           # Stop currently playing sound muc auto           # Play all sounds randomly (use --sequential for alphabetical order)